aoloe/libregraphics-manual-scribus-development/content/content.md

 If you want to play with it and, eventually, submit propositions for improvements or bug reports you can get a pre-compiled package, if one is available for your platform.

+## Installing the program

+### Ubuntu

+- getting the PPA from <https://launchpad.net/~scribus/+archive/ubuntu/ppa>

+TODO: shortly explain how to use the PPA and reference Ubuntu resources for more information.

+### OpenSuse

+### Other Linux

+### OS X

+TODO: explain how to get from homebrew

+- `homebrew`

+### Windows

+TODO: explain how to get a Virtualbox to work

+## Getting the sources and compiling them

+### Linux

+### OS X

+TODO: reference on working with Qt Creator

+### Windows

+TODO: reference to working with Virtualbox in the binaires part

+TODO: reference on working with Qt Creator

 # Working with Github